 It’s a hard one to look into because it’s the sort of word that’s never used in any sort of formal writing.
 Online it’s most likely to be found in blogs, forums, social networking websites, but never stuff like newspaper articles or things written by reputable writers.

-The first time I heard chur was probably about 20 years ago, and yet it doesn’t appear to have made it into any Kiwi slang lists.
+The first time I heard chur was probably in the mid 1980s, and yet it doesn’t appear to have made it into any Kiwi slang lists.
 Instead those are chocker with the kind of words that probably only your great-uncle and his cobbers down at the RSA use non-ironically.

 So I guess it falls upon me – oh the burden – to get something down in writing.
 This is what I’ve found – there are two separate words – chur and che.

 - Chur is pronounced with the ‘ch’ in ‘chop’ and the long vowel sound in ‘bird’.